 Jeffrey Schick, IBM Vice President of Social Software and one of the corporate world’s foremost social media experts, visited campus today to discuss how social networking technologies can facilitate community-building within colleges and universities.

-Schick was invited by Gary Cohen ’78, IBM General Manager of Global Communications and a member of Union’s President’s Council, a group of alumni advisors who help advance Union’s educational mission.
+Schick was invited by Gary Cohen ’78, IBM General Manager of Global Communications and a member of Union’s President’s Council, a group of alumni advisers who help advance Union’s educational mission.

 Schick led an interactive session with invited attendees from a wide variety of campus offices, including President Stephen Ainlay and student leaders.
 Using the Wold Center’s new Kelly Advanced Computing Lab, he demonstrated how social software can enhance collaboration in a higher ed setting by enabling professors and students to work across geographic boundaries and access information precisely when and where they need it.